Guide to Cartersville

 Things to Do

-Spend some time learning about Cartersville's cultural offerings at the Booth Western Art Museum, a 120,000-square-foot Smithsonian affiliate with Western artwork, presidential portraits and Native American artifacts related to the American West.
-Open since 2003, it's the second largest art museum in the state and boasts the largest permanent collection of Western art in the nation.
+Spend some time learning about Cartersville's cultural offerings at The Booth Museum, a 120,000-square-foot Smithsonian affiliate with Western artwork, presidential portraits and Native American artifacts related to the American West.
+Open since 2003, it boasts the largest permanent collection of Western art in the nation.

 Tellus Science Museum

-Another local gem is the Tellus Science Museum, a world-class science museum with four galleries, including fossil and mineral galleries.
-Kids love the My Big Backyard, digital planetarium and the 80-foot long Apatosaurus.
+Another local gem is the Tellus Science Museum, a Smithsonian-affiliate science museum with four galleries, including fossil, mineral and science & motion galleries.
+The digital planetarium offers shows throughout the day.
+Kids especially love the My Big Backyard and the 80-foot long Apatosaurus.

 Etowah Indian Mounds State Historic Site

 The Etowah Indian Mounds State Historic Site was where thousands of Native Americans lived between 1000 and 1550 AD.
-Today, the 54-acre site includes six earthen mounds from the Mississippian culture, only a small percentage of which has been excavated.
-Tour the visitor’s center, which contains some of these artifacts.
+Today, the 54-acre site includes six earthen mounds from the Mississippian culture, a grass plaza, village site, borrow pits and defensive ditch.
+Visitors can watch a 15-minute film, learn about the Indigenous people who lived in the area, and walk throughout the cultural landscape.

 Red Top Mountain State Park